infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `rowdeactivated` Fires for each row that is deactivated.
 - `filtered` Fires after a filter action occurs, clear or apply filter condition.
 - `filteroperatorchanged` Fires once a filter operator changed.
-- `openfilterrow` Fires after the filter row is opened by the user.
+- `filterrowopened` Fires after the filter row is opened by the user.
-- `closefilterrow` Fires after the filter row is closed by the user.
+- `filterrowclosed` Fires after the filter row is closed by the user.
+- `columnresized` Fires when a column is resized or setColumnWidth is called.
+- `columnmoved` Fires when a column is moved / reordered or moveColumn is called

+## Methods

+-- `setColumnWidth` Can be used to set the width of a column.
+-- `setColumnVisibility` Can be used to set the visibility of a column.

 ## Filters